Geometric quantification for nonlinear deformation in knitted fabrics: Results

 \subsubsection{Heterogeneous responses}

-Beyond global anisotropy, the fabrics exhibit strong spatial heterogeneity, particularly when they are loaded along the warp direction.
+Beyond global anisotropy, the fabrics exhibit strong spatial heterogeneity, particularly when they are loaded wale-wise.
 Fig.~\ref{fig3}(a)--(d) show through the example of a jersey pattern that large variations in Gaussian curvature, $K$, localize into spatially concentrated regions.
 We refer to these regions as geometric hot spots, namely stitch neighborhoods that sustain large absolute geometric variation over multiple loading increments.

 To visualize persistence, in Fig.~\ref{fig3}(e)--(f) we overlay the normalized heat maps from successive loading steps and apply spatial smoothing to obtain time-aggregated maps of large $|\Delta K|$ for all four representative patterns (jersey, garter, rib, seed).
+The normalized matrix for generating the heatmap is derived by normalizing the change in each quantity relative to the initial frame, defined as $ \Delta Q _t = Q_t - Q_0$.
+It is then divided by the initial value to yield the percentage change relative to the initial state, expressed by the formula $P_t=\frac{\Delta Q_t}{Q_0}$.
 The resulting fields do not directly measure stress or stored energy; instead, they identify candidate regions of geometric localization that persist throughout deformation.
-Across patterns, these persistent regions remain spatially structured rather than random, indicating that localization is constrained by stitch topology and connectivity.
+Across patterns, these persistent regions remain spatially structured rather than random, indicating that localization is constrained by stitch topology and connectivity (see also SI Section~S4 and Fig.~S13--S16).

 This geometric viewpoint is useful for two reasons.
 First, it reveals where deformation is repeatedly concentrated, thus predicting potential structural vulnerabilities within the material.
 Second, it provides a common language for comparing how different knit architectures redistribute deformation.